 So, what do we have to do with cannabis?
 Oh, it's really simple, and after all, it's all about branding right?
-So, beyond the fact that we at Stratigo are already deeply involved in this industry and working with companies in the field (to be published soon), we find the world of branding and design related to cannabis is fascinating as well as interesting and we follow it religiously.
+So, beyond the fact that we at Stratigo are already deeply involved in this industry and working with companies in the field, we find the world of branding and design related to cannabis is fascinating as well as interesting and we follow it religiously.

 Let's take a moment to analyze the moves of Candoc and Cannasure (regretfully, no one has helped them in the naming process); What’s the connection between Barak, Nechushtan and Cannabis?
 Well, we all hope they did not consume it during their military service of course.
 Their professional, academic and even agricultural background probably does not provide them with any advantage in the field, yet they are appointed as chairpersons at these two companies, where cannabis is their entire business.